How to Retrieve Data from RAID If NAS Buffalo TeraStation TS-2RZS08T04D Doesn’t Work

 By implementing strong user authentication methods and following security best practices, the risk of data loss on NAS Buffalo TeraStation TS-2RZS08T04D devices can be significantly reduced.

-Although NAS TeraStation TS-2RZS08T04D can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation TS-2RZS08T04D can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view